cocos/cocos-docs/en/getting-started/first-game/index.md

 ## Add a Start Menu

-The User Interface(UI) is an essential part of a game, developers can inform users of some key information such as data, status, etc so that the user can have their strategy.
+The User Interface(UI) is an essential part of a game, developers can inform users of some significant information such as data, status, etc so that the user can have their strategy.
 We could also add the game name, an introduction, the production staff, and other information.

 Please refer to relevant documents such as [2D/UI](. /. /2d-object/index.md) to help understand the mechanics of the UI as a 2D part.